erzu12/cg_racer/README.md

 # CG Racer

 CG Racer is a project created for the module Computer Graphics at HSLU.
-It allows you to make a simple racecource with bezzier curves and the race on it.
+It allows you to create a simple racecourse with Bezier curves and race on it.

+In the module SWAT, it is being refactored.

 ## Build

-Make sure you have `gcc`, `glfw` and `opengl` installed.
+Make sure you have `gcc`, `glfw`, and `OpenGL` installed.
 Then you can run:

 Configure
 ```
 cmake -DTARGET_GROUP=release -B build
 ```

-Buiild
+Build
 ```
 cmake --build build
 ```